Bachelor's (undergraduate) courses

 - Courses of the master programme Forensic Science are (partially) restricted.
 Placement cannot be guaranteed.

-- Courses of the master programme Artificial Intelligence (from 2023-2024).
+- Courses of the master programme Artificial Intelligence.
 Elective courses are open to exchange students, mandatory courses are not.
 More information can be found in the Course Catalogue.

 The following courses/programmes are not open to exchange students: